pjungwir/postgres-temporal-talk/slides.md

 - Type III: Add a Column

 Note:

+- Slowly-changing dimensions are proof that even OLAP databases need temporal features.
+- I have to credit Tom Johnston (author of two books on temporal databases) for connecting SCDs to temporal features.
+  - He also brings some reality to Slowly-Changing Dimensions when he asks, "What do you mean slow?"

+- Basically none of Kimball's suggestions are very good:
+- SKIP IT!:
+  - Enough to say that nowadays there are also Types 0, 4, 5, 6, and 7!
+  - Kimball's work is amazing: my point is just that temporal data is not just a problem for normalized schemas.

 - Type I: overwrite it: ignore the problem: accept bad history.
 - Type II: add a row: